osixia/container-baseimage/README.md

 Make sure process.sh can be executed (chmod +x process.sh).

-*Caution: The command executed must start a foreground process otherwise the container will immediately stops.*
+*Caution: The command executed must start a foreground process otherwise runit (use to supervise mutlple process images) will  keep restarting php5-fpm.*

 That why we run php5-fpm with `--nodaemonize"`